PremkumarG3/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi.

 # Algorithm:

-Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.
+Step 1: Users deposit ETH into the smart contract to earn interest over time.

-Depositors receive interest based on their deposits.

-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).
+Step 2: Users can borrow ETH by providing enough collateral (at least 150% of the borrowed amount).

+Step 3: The contract checks that collateral is sufficient before allowing the loan.

-Interest on borrowed funds is calculated dynamically based on utilization rate.
+Step 4: Interest is calculated dynamically based on how much ETH is borrowed compared to total deposits.

-Step 2: Implement Overcollateralization
-If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.
+Step 5: If a borrower’s collateral value drops below the safe level (liquidation threshold), they can be liquidated.

-Step 3: Allow Liquidation
-If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.
+Step 6: Liquidators can repay a borrower's debt and claim their collateral to maintain system stability.

-Program:
+# Program:
 #### Developed by: Prem Kumar G
 #### Register number: 212223230158
-#### Date: 21/04/2025
+#### Date: 28/04/2025

 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;